NHOrus/srwq-compilation/episode-07.md

 "You're practically a civilian, Kazahara.
 You don't have even an inkling of whats going on in the heart of the EFA.
 I caught a glimpse, and I lost my eye over it.
 But it was enough to figure out that theres a major divide forming in the EFA, and the Federation as a whole."

-Irms eyes go wide.
+Irm's eyes go wide.
 "Civil war...
 All this time, it was what the Shadow Mirror hoped for, but to actually think this small group could do it..."

 Ryuune sits down at her desk "The chance, even the smallest glimmer, we have to take, else we'll rot here until the EFA finally decide to finish us off.
 Comms are getting more and more difficult, but with our contacts we should be able to track at least one of the Newcomer groups, and make friendly conta-"